 What else BotW does is try really, really hard to challenge the series’ conventions.
 Changing the format to open-world was a big part of this goal, but it was also a natural progression that was more than likely going to happen regardless.
 It’s just one of the major trends of modern gaming, and without the challenge of rethinking everything that goes into making a Zelda game, BotW would have just been a hollow, flashy update that doesn’t really help advance the franchise (*coughs* Call of Duty *coughs*).

 Relying on past experiences from older games doesn’t really help that much in BotW.
-I learned that much about five minutes into playing the game for the first time, when I fought my first batch of enemies.
+I learned that much about five minutes into playing the game for the first time when I fought my first batch of enemies.
 I approached the situation like I would in a game such as Wind Waker or Twilight Princess.
 I was stealthy in my approach, but once I was close I just started to hack and slash.
-I hit one enemy, and continued to assault him as I thought, “Okay, I hit him.
-Now I can just keep him in hitstun until he—,” That’s when the bokoblin reared up with its sword, hit me, and killed me.
+I hit one enemy and continued to assault him as I thought, “Okay, I hit him.
+Now I can just keep him in hitstun until he—,” That’s when the Bokoblin reared up with its sword, hit me, and killed me.
 I was shocked, then embarrassed.
 I couldn’t understand what happened, and that is because I had assumed the game would behave like all the games that had come before it.
 You hit an enemy in OoT, then act hurt.
-If you hit an enemy in BotW, and you weapon is as measly as mine was, they just get mad.
+If you hit an enemy in BotW, and your weapon is as measly as mine was, they just get mad.

 There are so many examples of how the game has changed in BotW, I couldn’t possibly start to go over them all.
-I could go on about how most of the staple weapons, upgrades and items from the older games are just absent, and how you realize they aren’t necessary inclusions in every game.
+I could go on about how most of the staple weapons, upgrades, and items from the older games are just absent, and how you realize they aren’t necessary inclusions in every game.
 Traditional dungeons are gone as well, but in their place are trials and Divine Beasts that deliver the same puzzle-solving thrills while at the same time avoiding many of the clichés and tropes repeated in the past.
 I could also talk about the long-awaited inclusion of full voice acting in the game’s narrative.
 BotW does a lot to make the genre that the Zelda series reinvigorated in the first place feel new again.

 With each new advancement in the series, we see many changes and additions made to the gameplay and lore, but Zelda games still stay “Zelda” at their core.
-They are all about exploration, solving challenges, defeating obstacles, and Link and yours growth through the adventure.
+They are all about exploration, solving challenges, defeating obstacles, and Link and your growth through the adventure.
 The only thing that changes is how we reach and experience these objectives.

 No one style is better than another.
 The games inspired by the formula OoT has laid down are not better than the 2D ones birthed from LoZ, and BotW has not made OoT conventions irrelevant.
-They work together, and Nintendo has proved this with continued use of older formulas, like with what we saw in A Link between Worlds, which is inspired by A Link to the Past, which is follow-up to LoZ.
-New games just create new options, and that leads to new variety in future games.
+They work together, and Nintendo has proved this with continued use of older formulas, like with what we saw in A Link Between Worlds, which is inspired by A Link to the Past, which is a follow-up to LoZ.
+New games just create new options, and that leads to a new variety in future games.
 It guarantees a series as great as Zelda is not going to become tired and stale anytime soon.